scrapy/scrapy/docs/topics/selectors.rst

 :class:`~scrapy.selector.HtmlXPathSelector` object which is found, by default, in the ``hxs`` shell variable, or the equivalent :class:`~scrapy.selector.HtmlCSSSelector` found in the ``hcs`` shell variable.
-Note that CSS selectors can only select element nodes, while XPath selectors can select any nodes, including text and comment nodes.
-There are some methods to augment CSS selectors with XPath as we'll see below.

 .. highlight:: python